eclipse/kiso-testing/docs/advanced_features/dynamic_conf.rst

 Find below a complete example where during the test, the current pcan connector is replaced by a simple CCLoopback:

-To get the "original" auxiliary back, users have only to invoke the method destroy_copy .
-This simply stops the current copied auxiliary and resumes the original one.

 .. literalinclude:: ../../examples/templates/suite_proxy/test_proxy.py
     :language: python
     :lines: 22-152